Mario Iubini

-Mario Hernán Iubini Carreño (born 14 January 1954), frequently referred as Mario Yubini or sometimes Mario Carreño, is a Chilean former football player who played as a forward for clubs in Chile, Central America and the United States.
+Mario Hernán Iubini Carreño (born 14 January 1954), frequently referred as Mario Yubini or sometimes Mario Carreño, is a Chilean former professional footballer who played as a forward for clubs in Chile, Central America and the United States.

 Career

 Iubini played in his country of birth for Audax Italiano and Regional Atacama.

 In El Salvador, he played for Atlético Marte, CD Santiagueño and Cojutepeque.

 In Honduras, he played for Motagua and CD Olimpia.

 In Guatemala, he played for Comunicaciones (1977) and Aurora FC (1978), scoring three goals for each club.

 He won league titles with Comunicaciones and Aurora FC in Guatemala, CD Santiagueño in El Salvador and CD Olimpia in Honduras.

 He also had stints with Aigle Noir in Haití and New York Celtic in the United States.